zuplo/docs/docs/articles/log-plugins.md

 :::caution Paid Feature

-Custom logging is limited to Business and Enterprise plans.
+Custom logging is limited to Enterprise plans.
 However, logging can be used for trial purposes on any plan.

 :::